Explore Newry

 Frequently asked questions

-The first canal in Britain and Ireland (the Newry Canal, 1742), the gateway to the Mourne Mountains, the border town character, and a County Down city of historic significance Roam surfaces the hidden gems that make Newry worth exploring.
+Newry is a place in County Down known for the first canal in Britain and Ireland (the Newry Canal, 1742), the gateway to the Mourne Mountains, the border town character, and a County Down city of historic significance.
+The Newry Canal, completed in 1742, was the first summit-level canal in Britain and Ireland — preceding even Brindley's great English canals.
+The population is around 27,000.

-Yes — Roam is live in Newry and across County Down.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Newry and across County Down.
+It is available on iOS and Android.